Originally published July 2018; revised April 2021

 The CMPA will generally assist members if medical-legal difficulties arise in Canada from professional work done in Canada.
 When providing medical services through virtual clinics, the CMPA deems the location where care is provided to be the patient's location at the time of the telemedicine encounter.
 If the patient is ordinarily resident in Canada and is located in Canada at the time of the encounter, and the legal action is initiated in Canada, you will generally be eligible for assistance.

 However, you are not generally eligible for CMPA assistance for matters arising outside of Canada or that result from care provided to patients located outside of Canada.
+You are also not generally eligible for CMPA assistance if you reside outside of Canada on a long-term basis and provide telehealth to patients in Canada or elsewhere.

 Nevertheless, you will generally be eligible for CMPA assistance with a legal action commenced in Canada related to care of a patient through a virtual clinic who is ordinarily resident in Canada, but temporarily located outside of Canada.
 However, if the matter is brought in a foreign jurisdiction, the Association will generally decline to extend assistance.